-If you’re planning to build your own business, or have one and are looking to re-strategize, here are a few tips on helping you find and conquer your niche market.
+If you’re planning to build your own brand, or have one and are looking to re-strategize, here are a few tips on helping you find and conquer your niche market.

 What is a niche market?